Gerard Williams (American football)

-Gerard Anthony Williams (born May 25, 1952) is an American former professional football cornerback in the National Football League (NFL) for the Washington Redskins, San Francisco 49ers, and St. Louis Cardinals.
-He also was a member of the Birmingham Americans and Birmingham Vulcans in the World Football League (WFL).
-He played college football at Langston University.
+Gerard Anthony Williams (May 25, 1952 – c.
+April 2026) was an American professional football player who was a cornerback in the National Football League (NFL) for the Washington Redskins, San Francisco 49ers, and St. Louis Cardinals.
+He was also a member of the Birmingham Americans and Birmingham Vulcans in the World Football League (WFL).
+Williams played college football for the Langston Lions.

-Early years
+Early life

 Williams attended Northeast High School in Oklahoma City, Oklahoma.
 He accepted a football scholarship from Langston University.

 In 2014, he was inducted into the Langston University Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

 Williams was signed as an undrafted free agent by the Dallas Cowboys after the 1974 NFL draft.
 He was released before the start of the season.

 Birmingham Americans (WFL)

 On September 17, 1974, he signed as a free agent with the Birmingham Americans of the World Football League.
 He was named the starter at right cornerback and had 4 interceptions.

 In 1975, the Americans suffered a financial crisis and were replaced by the Birmingham Vulcans.
 Williams played in 9 games and had 3 interceptions before the league folded.